jeremyagray/pccc/README.rst

 #.
 Implement spell checking. (target: 0.5.0)

    * create spelling validation function for validation mode
-   * flag questionable words, if any, if configured, other do nothing for reformatting mode
+   * flag questionable words, if any, if configured, otherwise do nothing for reformatting mode

 #.
 Implement simple output reformatting, with configuration options
    and validation functions, operating in the validation/reformatting